Bushfield (Mount Holly, Virginia): Renovation

-In 1916, prominent Chicagoan Mark Skinner Willing, heir to the Marshall Field retailing fortune, hired architect Waddy Butler Wood, who renovated and enlarged the dwelling in the Colonial Revival style, expanding an existing dwelling on both sides, with side gable roofs.
+In 1916, prominent Chicagoan Mark Skinner Willing, heir to the Marshall Field & Company retailing fortune, hired architect Waddy Butler Wood, who renovated and enlarged the dwelling in the Colonial Revival style, expanding an existing dwelling on both sides, with side gable roofs.
 A portico and lantern reflect the property's association with the family of George Washington.
 Waddy Butler Wood's father was from Virginia, and although the architect was born in St. Louis, Missouri, he was raised in Gloucester County, Virginia and educated at Virginia Tech.
 In the early 20th century, Wood became a prominent architect in the national capital area, for both government and private buildings.
 He preferred the Colonial Revival style and had earlier renovated the interior of another former Washington family house, Woodlawn.